-- Heritage the architectural significance of the building - Need the urgency of the project and need for our funds; financial need as demonstrated by accounts; Index of Multiple Deprivation; funding shortfall - Case for investment why does your project need our funding, and why now?
-Whether the work is ready to start; if there is a pending funding deadline or an existing grant about to expire; potential for the community to raise funds on the basis of its size and other funding needs in the area; if the building is identified as being at risk; partnerships or other significant projects in the area e.g. Heritage Action Zones, Taylor Pilots, City of Culture etc.; community support as evidenced by consultation; opening times; priority areas.

-- Risk management & project planning the level of planning undertaken e.g. tenders/quotes received, funds in place, maintenance plan in place, suitably qualified professional leading the project if relevant; Annual maintenance spend; realistic time frames; financial condition of the church (sustainability risk). - Heritage & community impact how the application meets the required programme outcomes to show improvement and benefit to heritage, community and sustainability (see more below).
+- Heritage the architectural significance of the building - Need the urgency of the project and need for our funds, e.g. no toilet and unable to meet demand for use / can't accept bookings; financial need as demonstrated by accounts; Index of Multiple Deprivation; funding shortfall - Case for investment what is the case for our funding now?
+Whether the project is ready to start; if there is a pending funding deadline or an existing grant about to expire; potential for the community to raise funds on the basis of its size and other funding needs in the area; if the building is identified as being at risk; partnerships or other significant projects in the area e.g. Heritage Action Zones, Taylor Pilots, City of Culture etc.; community support as evidenced by consultation; opening times; priority areas. - Risk management & project planning the level of project planning undertaken e.g. if permissions secured, tenders/quotes received, fundraising in place, consultation carried out, business plan produced, maintenance plan in place, and a qualified professional with conservation accreditation leading the project.
+Level of contingency included within budget; annual maintenance spend; realistic time frames for funding or project delivery; financial condition of the church (sustainability risk). - Heritage & community impact how the application meets the required programme outcomes to show improvement and benefit to heritage, community and sustainability